Flux members in good standing are invited to submit an abstract to present at the 2020 Flux Congress

 The Flux Society’s purpose is to advance the understanding of human brain development by serving as a forum for professional and student scientists, physicians, and educators to: exchange information and educate the next generation of developmental cognitive neuroscience researchers; make widely available scientific research findings on brain development; encourage translational research to clinical populations; promote public information by discussing implications on the fields of education, health, juvenile law, parenting, and mental health, and encourage further progress in the field of developmental cognitive neuroscience.

-Individual abstract submission will open February 15, 2019
+Individual abstract submissions will open February 15, 2020

 Priority will be given to symposia that include a diverse range of speakers, including variation in intellectual perspective or approach, gender, race, ethnicity, stage of career and geographic location.